 The fact that your AP exam scores aren’t a critical factor in college admission does not mean that AP courses are not important.
 While your actual slate of scores on exams is only of middling importance, AP classes themselves can be very important.

-However, if you do take AP exams, another potential advantage is that you can sometimes get college credit and/or skip prerequisite courses with your exam scores.
+However, if you do take AP exams, another potential advantage is that you can sometimes earn college credit and/or skip prerequisite courses with your scores.
 Public schools almost always offer college credit for high scores for at least some exams.
 Selective private schools are less likely to offer credit for individual exams.
-However, some schools, like Harvard, will let you bundle AP credit together to graduate in 6 or 7 semesters or pursue a Master’s degree your fourth year.
+Some schools, such as Harvard, even let you bundle AP credits so you can graduate in six to seven semesters and pursue a master’s degree your fourth year.

 Fly past those prerequisites!